mfocchi/lab-docker/install_docker_windows.md

     $ docker ps
     ```

-14. Commit the docker image:
+14. Commit the docker image (next time you will open an new container it will retain the changes done to the image without loosing them):

     ```powershell
     $ docker commit ASH mfocchi/trento_lab_framework:introrob
     ```

-    Next time it will retain the changes done to the image